ibraimgm/dot-vim/README.md

 To make Editorconfig work, please install [EditorConfig Core](https://github.com/editorconfig/editorconfig-core-c) and put it in your `PATH`.

+For airline, please install the corresponding patched font

 ## Update

 Just pull the changes and update the submodules.
 For example: